zitcher/csp_solver_python/README.md

 CSP solver given binary constraints

 # Sudoku
-Used as an example of how to use the solver
+Used as an example of how to use the solver.
+The CSP solver solves sudoku (WIP)